-He is a Postdoc Research Fellow at Computational Intelligence & Brain-Computer Interface (CI-BCI) Lab in Centre for Artificial Intelligence (CAI), University of Technology Sydney (UTS).
-He holds a dual PhD degree in Information Technology from UTS, and Electrical and Control Engineering from National Chiao Tung University (NCTU).
+Dr. Cao is a Research Fellow in Faculty of Engineering and Information Technology at University of Technology Sydney (UTS).
+He was conferred a dual PhD program in Information Technology from UTS, and Electrical and Control Engineering from National Chiao Tung University (NCTU).
 He received the Master degree in The Chinese University of Hong Kong (CUHK) and Bachelor degree in Northeastern University (NEU).
-He is mainly focusing on the capacity of the human brain indirectly communicating and interacting with the environment, at assisting, augmenting, or repairing human cognitive or sensory-motor functions.
-His research interests cover big data, data science, human-machine interface, computational intelligence, pattern recognition, machine learning, and daily life & clinical applications.
+Currently, he is mainly focusing on the capacity of the human brain communicating and interacting with the computer and environment, at assisting and augmenting human cognition.
+His research interests cover signal processing, data mining, brain-computer interface, bioinformatics, fuzzy systems, neural networks, machine learning, cognitive neuroscience, optimisation and clinical applications.

-He served as a Research Associate of several research projects related to Neuroscience and Biomedical Engineering funded by the Australia Research Council, US Army Research Lab and Ministry of Science and Technology, R.O.C.
+He served as a Co-Chief Investigator for two projects funded by Australia Defence Science and Technology Group and Australia NSW Defence Innovation Network Project.
+He also served as a Research Associate of several research projects funded by the Australia Research Council, US Army Research Lab and Ministry of Science and Technology, R.O.C.
 He holds Innovation Patents in Taiwan and China.

 Key member of China Australia Millennial Project (2018), UTS CAI Best Paper (2017), UTS FEIT Publication Award (2017), Finalist Award of ‘Win in Suzhou’ Innovation and Entrepreneurship Competition (2017), UTS FEIT&CAI Travel Fund (2017), UTS Post-Thesis Scholarship (2017), UTS President Scholarship (2015), NCTU&Songshanhu Scholarship (2013), CUHK Outstanding Graduate (2013), NEU College Scholarships (2010-2012).